darraghomalley/tutorials/CuteBotController.md

     }
 })
 ```
-## Step 7 - Click if block to show else-if
+## Step 7 - Click "+" twice to show an else-if placeholder
-Click the if block's "+" to show an else-if placeholder
+Click "+" at the bottom of the if block to show an else-if placeholder
 ```blocks
 loops.everyInterval(100, function () {
     if (input.rotation(Rotation.Pitch) == 60) {